-The Fund applies an exclusion strategy which prohibits companies that are involved in certain controversial business activities, including but not limited to the production and sale of tobacco, civilian firearms, controversial weapons, unconventional oil and gas, and thermal coal.
+The Fund applies an exclusion strategy which prohibits companies that are involved

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. in certain controversial business activities, including but not limited to the production and sale of tobacco, civilian firearms, controversial weapons, unconventional oil and gas, and thermal coal.
 Involvement is determined based on the level of revenue generated by such activities as a percentage of total revenue which will vary from sector to sector and over time, please visit www.nuveen.com/ucits for additional details on the revenue thresholds and definition of each of the applicable controversial business activities.
 The Fund will not be permitted to invest in issuers deemed to be in breach of the UN Global Compact based on a proprietary assessment.
 Further details on the investment strategy of the Fund are set out in the section of the Supplement entitled 'Investment Policy'.